 The Board exclusively delegates to the Vice-President for Research and Dean of the College of Graduate Studies all usual and customary powers necessary, as the University's SMO, to administer the University classified program.

 Except as provided herein, no KMP may have access, control, and influence over the UCF classified program.
-Board member(s) cleared at the facility clearance level, the Vice President for Research and Dean of the College of Graduate Studies, and legal counsel cleared at the facility clearance level (whether in-house or contracted), may be consulted, as necessary and as permitted by NISPOM.
+Board member(s) cleared at the facility clearance level, the College of Graduate Studies, and legal counsel cleared at the facility clearance level (whether in-house or contracted), may be consulted, as necessary and as permitted by NISPOM.